 Schusterman Doctoral Fellowships in Israel Studies

 The Schusterman Center for Israel Studies, dedicated to promoting exemplary teaching and scholarship in Israeli history, politics, culture, and society, is nurturing the next generation of Israel scholars.
 Full and partial fellowships are granted on a competitive basis to doctoral students who have been accepted into the Graduate School of Arts and Sciences, and who are focusing on Israel Studies in fields such as history, sociology, politics, Middle East studies, Israeli art, literature and culture.
-These fellowships—granted through individual departments—will be renewable, after review, for up to five years.
-The Schusterman Scholar Fellowship includes a full tuition scholarship, health care benefits and a stipend of up to $26,000 per year for new incoming students.
+The fellowships—granted through individual departments—are renewable, after review, for up to five years.
+The Schusterman Scholar Fellowship includes a full tuition scholarship, health care benefits, and a stipend of up to $36,000 per year for new incoming students.
 Come study with our esteemed faculty, and join a welcoming and stimulating intellectual community that is shaping the future of Israel Studies.

-Prospective doctoral students should indicate in their applications for admission and in their personal statements that they would like to be considered for a Schusterman Israel Studies Doctoral Fellowship.
-Individual departments who plan to accept these candidates for admission will discuss the candidates with the Schusterman Center for Israel Studies.
+The process: Prospective doctoral students should indicate in their applications for admission and in their personal statements that they would like to be considered for a Schusterman Israel Studies Doctoral Fellowship.
+Individual departments which plan to accept these candidates for admission will discuss the candidates with the Schusterman Center for Israel Studies.
 An awards committee will then consider the application and award the Fellowships.
 Doctoral candidates who are not awarded a Schusterman Fellowship may apply the following year for reconsideration.
 View application instructions and and request additional information on applying to the Graduate School of Arts and Sciences.
 Ready to begin?
 Apply now.

 The Schusterman Center offers grants for pre-dissertation and dissertation research in Israel Studies.
 Grants of $500-$1,000 will be awarded to cover travel expenses (such as airfare, meals, and lodging) research expenses (such as visits to archives and museums), and costs of data collection and processing.
 Schusterman Center doctoral students will be eligible for up to a total of $5,000 in research support from the Schusterman Center during the course of their five-year fellowship.
 Please visit the Graduate Research Grants web page for more information.